kerolloz/examzzz/README.md

 - Copy the `.env.example` file to `.env` and fill in the necessary values
 - Run `npm run db:generate` to generate Prisma client
 - Run `npm run dev` to start the server
+- Run `npm run build` to build the app (TypeScript build)
+- Run `npm start` to start the app from the build